magicstone-dev/ecko/docs/INSTALL.md

 # Setup Ecko

-There are currently a few ways to install Ecko for a production environment.
+Here are some ways to install Ecko in a production environment.

 1. [YunoHost](https://install-app.yunohost.org/?app=ecko) - easiest, recommended for beginners and small instances

 2. Docker-compose - medium-difficulty, for those familiar with docker - [doc](./INSTALL_DOCKER_COMPOSE.md)

-3. Installing from Source - larger or customized instances, see below
+3. Installing from Source - larger or customized instances, continued below

 ## Installing from Source